 How we work

 In 2017, 49% of Stora Enso's total variable costs consisted of purchases of materials, goods, and services, while fibre procurement accounted for 51%.
 Materials and products sourced by Stora Enso include wood and fibre-based materials such as pulp and paper for recycling (PfR), chemicals, fillers, energy, fuels, and spare parts, as well as maintenance, logistics, and IT services.
 To ensure the responsible sourcing of these materials, potential suppliers go through a pre-qualification process before being considered for a contract.
 We also offer training to our purchasers.

 Enso’s Key Performance Indicator (KPI) for responsible sourcing measures the proportion of total supplier spend (including materials, goods, and services) covered by Stora Enso’s Supplier Code of Conduct.
-This coverage was 95% at the end of 2017, achieving our target.
-The target for 2018 is planned to be communicated in the Q1/2018 Interim Report.
+This coverage was 95% at the end of Q1/2018.
+The target for 2018 is to maintain the high coverage level of 95%.